RicardoVeronica/docker-hub-django/README.md

-# This image will help you to start with Python Django Django Rest Framework and Postgres
+# This image will help you to start with Python, Django, Django Rest Framework and Postgres

 ### Just clone the repo
 ```